westonganger/active_snapshot/README.md

 It defines one instance method to your model: `create_snapshot!`

-# Using JSON columns too store encoded object
+# Using JSON columns to store encoded object

-ActiveSnapshot by default encodes objects to YAML and stores them id database as plain text.
-If you prefer to use JSON columns (such as PostgreSQL JSONB) add an initializer with following configuration:
+By default ActiveSnapshot encodes objects to YAML and stores them in database as plain text.
+If you prefer to use JSON columns (or similar such as JSONB) add an initializer with following configuration:

 ```ruby
 ActiveSnapshot::Config.setup do